wiggocd/nmp/README.md

 _______

-The aim of this project is to create an audio playback program targeted for local files with an as similar to native as possible appearance :)
+The aim of this project is to create an audio playback program targeted for local files with an as similar to native as possible appearance.